phlpphns/thesis_Tex/README.md

 To visualize pieces of code, _pygmentize_ is required

-For compilation, you will need shell escpaes like:
+For compilation, you will need shell escapes like:

 pdflatex -synctex=1 -interaction=nonstopmode --shell-escape template_thesis_latex